reunicorn1/oral-health-uofg/results/conclusion.md

 To compare groups (such as Dentistry vs Medicine, or different academic levels), the proportion of students are looked at in each group who answered each question correctly.
 For example, you might find that 80% of Dentistry students answered Q1 correctly, compared to 60% of Medicine students.

-To test whether these differences in proportions are statistically significant, we use Fisher’s exact test.
+To test whether these differences in proportions are statistically significant, we use **Fisher’s exact test**.
 This test is especially useful when groups are small or imbalanced, as it gives an exact p-value for the difference in proportions between groups.
 <p align="center">
   <img src="https://i.postimg.cc/nhgykQ9G/duration-of-tooth-brushing-2-min-level-faculty.png" alt="Knowledge questions scores per faculty"><br>
   <em>Figure 4: Duration of tooth brushing more than 2 mins per academic level and faculty</em>